 Due to the reduced cost of low energy shockwave machines many patients may have the impression that they have received “True” shockwave therapy.
 This impression is often generated by misinformed patients and uninformed practitioners.
 There certainly can be differences in effectiveness of high energy vs. low energy shockwave therapy.
 In general the effectiveness of SWT tends to be between 60%-80%.
 Compliance with treatment and rehabilitation recommendations are important factors in achieving optimal results.

-Cleveland Clinic Canada’s Sports Medicine Specialists location offers both high energy and low energy SWT.
-The type of SWT that is best suited for a particular patient is determined after consultation with their doctor or therapist at SMS.
-Our providers at Sports Medicine Specialists have been working with shockwave therapy for over 15 years, making them amongst the most experienced in Canada.
+Cleveland Clinic Canada’s Midtown location offers both high energy and low energy SWT.
+The type of SWT that is best suited for a particular patient is determined after consultation with their doctor or therapist.
+Our providers at our Midtown location have been working with shockwave therapy for over 15 years, making them amongst the most experienced in Canada.

 Are You Covered?